SimonGoring/neotomadb-manual/tables_publications.rst

 The citation for PublicationID is:

 Baker, R. G., L. J. Maher, Jr., C. A. Chumbley, and K. L. Van Zant.
 1992.
-Patterns of Holocene environmental change in the midwestern .
+Patterns of Holocene environmental change in the midwestern United States.
 Quaternary Research 37:379-389.

+.. _PublicationEditors:

 PublicationEditors
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This table stores the editors of publications for which chapters or
-sections are the primary bibliographic entries.
-Chapter authors are
-stored in the PublicatonAuthors table, where they are linked to the
-`Contacts <#_Table:_Contacts>`__ table.
-However, publication editors are
-not cross-referenced in the `Contacts <#_Table:_Contacts>`__ table,
-because chapter authors are the principal citation.
+This table stores the editors of publications for which chapters or sections are the primary bibliographic entries.
+Chapter authors are stored in the PublicatonAuthors table, where they are linked to the :ref:`Contacts` table.
+However, publication editors are not cross-referenced in the :ref:`Contacts` table, because chapter authors are the principal citation.

 +---------------------------------+----------------+------+----------------+
 | **Table: PublicationEditors**                                            |